AbdulHanan546/Taskbazaar/CHAT_SETUP.md

 - Unread message badges

 ## 🚀 Ready to Use!
-The chat system is now fully integrated into your TaskBazaar app.
+The chat system is now fully integrated into  TaskBazaar app.
 Users can start real-time conversations as soon as tasks are assigned!